1. Home

 Closing Tidbits for DIY Winter Basket

-My sincere hope is that this easy Winter basket DIY with birch logs is inspiring for you!
+My sincere hope is that this easy winter basket DIY with birch logs is inspiring for you!
 Creating decor for your home is special because you can customize it to fit your space.

 By outfitting your home with things that you love, it inherently ushers in a sense of peace and calm.
 Be encouraged to find substance and meaning in your decorating.
-Wishing you a joyful and fulfilled year ahead!

 signature from The Antiqued Journey